base-org/node/CONTRIBUTING.md

 clear and concise explanation of what need you are trying to solve.
 If you have thoughts on _how_ it can be solved, include those too!

-The best way to see a feature added, however, is to submit a pull request.
+However, the best way to have a feature added is to submit a pull request.

 ## Pull Requests